 In Part 1 of BE Nutrition, we introduced to you the Anytime Plate and the Post Workout Plate.
 A beautifully simplified way at approaching your nutrition.
-When you workout at bootcamp, you earn your post workout plate.
+When you workout at the gym you earn your post workout plate.
 If you don’t train, then you use the Anytime Plate.

 These plates were based upon a diet of obtaining protein from animals.
 So what if you’re a vegetarian?